GameDevelopmentRUB/Coding-Guidelines/README.md

 # Coding Guidelines and Best Practices
 -> For examples see [README_WITH_EXAMPLES](README_WITH_EXAMPLES.md) or [ExampleCode.cs](ExampleCode.cs)

-## Guidelines
--> Points may be deducted for non-compliance

 ### Naming Conventions

 * Class and method names in **PascalCase**